 #11: Build Business Integrity

 From key stakeholders to external stakeholders and the public in general, companies with a solid business foundation and company culture are more respected.
-Having a diverse board helps contribute to a company’s ability to understand the cultural and ethical differences represented within its community.
-They are better able to move the company in a positive direction for changing times or better meet the expectations of stakeholders.
+Having a diverse board helps a company understand its community’s cultural and ethical differences.
+They can better move the company in a positive direction for changing times or better meet the stakeholders’ expectations.

 Businesses with a clear level of corporate governance are also seen as a positive addition to the community and the industry itself.
-That can boost investor insight and confidence, support stock growth and stability, and help the company to maintain the very best reputation.
+This can boost investor insight and confidence, support stock growth and stability, and help the company maintain its best reputation.

 See Related: Crown Holdings, Inc. ESG Profile (CCK): Is It Sustainable?